BierschneiderEmanuel/MimoAICleaningRobot/README.md

 Using a multimodal transformer-based AI model, the robot analyzes visual input and determines if the environment is messy, ensuring context-aware decision-making.<br>
 <br>
 <strong>Targeted Object Detection:</strong><br>
-When cleanup is required, the system identifies and locates specific objects e.g., utensils (fork), food items (banana) using advanced object detection algorithms.<br>
+When cleanup is required, the system identifies and locates specific objects (e.g., utensils, food items) using advanced object detection algorithms.<br>
 <br>
 <strong>Autonomous Manipulation:</strong><br>
 The robot calculates precise distances and coordinates, enabling it to pick up and move objects efficiently and safely.<br>